Join us and discover the Sailor Made Offer – exclusive discounts available for a limited time!

 Materials needed: Ropes of varying thickness.

 Brief description: Hand each child a rope segment, then showcase a distinct sailing knot.
-Encourage them to mimic the demonstrated tie within a given time limit.
+Encourage them to mimic the demonstrated tie, maybe within a given time limit.
 As their skills sharpen, attempt introducing more intricate knots to elevate the challenge.

 Safety tips: Supervise closely and ensure no ropes are left around to trip over.

-Learning point: Mastering the art of steering lays the groundwork for skills like docking while seamlessly transitioning into other life applications such as driving cars and operating machinery.
+Learning point: Mastering the art of steering a sailboat is an absolute basic capability for any sailor.
+It also lays the groundwork for skills like docking.
+This practice will seamlessly transition into other life applications such as driving cars and operating machinery.

 Materials needed: Life jackets and a clear, obstacle-free path.

-Brief description: Place the child at the helm, with life jackets on, and guide them as they take turns steering the boat.
+Brief description: Place the child at the helm and guide them as they take turns steering the boat.
 Demonstrate how subtle shifts impact the boat's course, letting them feel the boat's response to their actions.

 Safety tips: Ensure constant supervision, with an experienced adult always ready with a hand on the wheel for added safety.